• Skip to primary navigation

 • Leftover veggies and meats can be incorporated into casseroles, quiches, soups, and stews.

-• Leftover roast chicken or beef make a fantastic fillings for tacos, burritos, or quesadillas.
+• Leftover roast beef or chicken make a fantastic fillings for tacos, burritos, or quesadillas.

 • Leftover rice and chicken or pork go great in fried rice.